rrranthony/ajyfood.com/recipes.md/salty-thin-and-crispy-oatmeal-cookies.md

 - 1/2 teaspoon coarse sea salt

 ## Steps
-1. Adjust the oven rack to the middle position and heat oven to 350°F.
+1. Adjust the oven rack to the middle position and heat oven to 350 degrees F.
 2. Combine flour, baking powder, baking soda, and salt.
 3. In a separate bowl, cream the butter and both sugars.
 4. Mix in egg and vanilla extract.